Villages and Maps

 5. Map of the provinces of Poland, today, and before 1998 This site is of use in knowing what juridsdiction a village was in prior to 1998.
 This is also useful when looking at gazeteers and maps, as they mostly predate 1998.

-6. POSEN-L Polish place names and the associated Catholic parish (this is for Posen province in Prussia, also known as Poznan) German names are given for many of the Polish towns.
+6. POSEN-L (no longer in operation) Polish place names (this is for Posen province in Prussia, also known as Poznan) German names are given for many of the Polish towns.
+Included are related Catholic and Lutheran parishes as well as civil registration offices.

 7. A map of Piotrkow Trybunalski This interactive map shows the streets and the buildings in this City south of Lodz.
 See also a history of Piotrkow (click the British flag top right for English version) and other information.